Defence

 Projects

-Significant defence projects are being delivered in the Territory over the decade with an estimated $5.96 billion of approved planned investment projects underway and an estimated $1.37 billion of unapproved planned investment (Table 2).
+Significant defence projects are being delivered in the Territory over the next decade with around $6.9 billion of approved planned investment projects underway and $1.3 billion planned investment awaiting approval (Table 2).

 Table 2: Defence approved and unapproved planned investment